 Pallet Jack Certification

 Pallet jacks, also known as pallet trucks, pallet pumps, pump trucks and jiggers, are used to lift and move pallets, which are flat transport structures used to support goods and most often made of wood.
 Pallet jacks are safer than moving pallets by hand, and are cheaper and more efficient than using larger forklifts.
 However, they still require special training for workers to keep the workplace safe.
 Learn how to prevent accidents when working with or near pallet jacks with our information on electric pallet jack training requirements below.

-CertifyMe.net, the leader in teaching people how to use a pallet jack, offers the following training content:
+CertifyMe.net, the leader in teaching people how to use a power pallet jack, offers the following training content:

 ✓ Electric pallet jack training